zephyrproject-rtos/zephyr/boards/lilygo/ttgo_lora32/doc/index.rst

 Overview
 ********

-The Lilygo TTGO LoRa32 is a development board for LoRa applications baesed on the ESP32-PICO-D4.
+The Lilygo TTGO LoRa32 is a development board for LoRa applications based on the ESP32-PICO-D4.

 It's available in two versions supporting two different frequency ranges and features the following integrated components: